dhis2/dhis2-utils/tools/dhis2-metadata-translator/README.md

 --file              translate a metadata package file

 instance options:
- -f package-url     full url to the initial package file -s server          [DHIS2_SERVER] full url to the DHIS2 instance -u user            [DHIS2_USER] DHIS2 user (should be a user with access to all objects) -p password        [DHIS2_PASSWORD] DHIS2 user password
+ -f package-url     [PACKAGE_FILE] full url to the initial package file -s server          [DHIS2_SERVER] full url to the DHIS2 instance -u user            [DHIS2_USER] DHIS2 user (should be a user with access to all objects) -p password        [DHIS2_PASSWORD] DHIS2 user password